numaneto/AzNetwork-Labs/Mhub_Spokes_ARS_Injector/README.md

 ## Two HUBS & Spokes With Azure Firewall + Azure Route Server + Nva with BGP
 ### Description:

-First: This lab is not a recomendation, it's an exercise.
+*Disclaimer*: This lab is not a recomendation, it's an exercise.

 The main goal of this test/lab is practice with Azure Route Server and watch how that can be versatile.